Insurance Professional Who Calculates Risk

 The Actuary's Toolkit: Methods and Models for Risk Assessment

-Actuaries utilize a diverse array of sophisticated techniques to model and analyze risk.
+Actuaries apply a diverse array of sophisticated techniques to model and analyze risk.
 Their work is grounded in statistical modeling, employing various methods to predict the likelihood of future events and their potential financial impact.
 Here are some key methodologies:

 • Probability Theory: A deep understanding of probability is crucial for assessing risk.
 Actuaries use probabilistic models to quantify the likelihood of different outcomes.
 This involves calculating probabilities of events such as death, disability, or property damage.
 These probabilities are then used to determine premiums and reserves.